-HOPWA funds are passed through the State of Nevada Department of Health and Human Services: Division of Public and Behavioral Health (DPBH), Office of HIV(OoH) and are allocated to non-profit organization in Northern Nevada.
-Because Clark County (Las Vegas) receives funding for housing assistance from HUD HOPWA separately and Las Vegas Transitional Grant Area (TGA) receives Ryan White Part A program funding, HOPWA funds are solely allocated to Northern Nevada and the rural areas.
-The one (1) Project Sponsor for Northern Nevada is Northern Nevada HOPES (HOPES).
-HOPES receive the entire HOPWA grant minus three (3) percent that is retained for State Administration.
-It should also be noted that the Ryan White Part B program (RWPB), through OoH, does complement HOPWA activities with Housing Services to assist Ryan White clients with short term assistance to enable an individual or family to gain or maintain necessary medical care.
-As well as a small allocation to emergency financial assistance through Ryan White Part B that helps eligible clients pay for utility assistance.
+HOPWA funds are passed through the State of Nevada Health and Human Services, Division of Public & Behavioral Health, Office of HIV/AIDS (OHA) and are allocated to local for-profit and non-profit organizations throughout northern Nevada.
+Because Clark County (Las Vegas) receives funding for housing assistance from HUD HOPWA separately and Las Vegas Transitional Grant Area (TGA) receives Ryan White Part A program; OHA HOPWA funds are solely allocated to northern Nevada and the rural areas.
+The one (1) Project Sponsor for northern Nevada is Nevada HOPES.
+HOPES receive the entire HOPWA grant, minus three percent that is retained for State Administration.
+It should also be noted that the Ryan White Part B program (RWPB), through OHA, does complement HOPWA activities with Housing Services to assist Ryan White clients with short-term assistance to enable an individual or family to gain or maintain medical care.
 The majority of clients utilizing HOPWA funding reside within the Reno-Sparks area.

-Annual monitoring occurs to ensure that programmatic and fiscal guidelines are followed.
-Monthly fiscal reconciliations are submitted to and reviewed by the OoH and submitted to DPBH Fiscals for further processing and payment.
-HOPES staff ensure eligibility criteria and completes all required documentation prior to providing housing services to any individual.
-Eligibility to other local housing resources is conducted prior to a client being placed in the program.
+Monthly fiscal reconciliations are submitted to, and reviewed by OHA and the Business Office of the State of Nevada.
+HOPES staff ensures eligibility criteria and completes all required documentation prior to providing housing services to any individual.
+Eligibility to other local housing resources is conducted prior to a client being placed on the program.
 Case files are maintained per regulations and HOPES policy and procedures.

-Through the use of HOPWA funds, HOPES provides TBRA (Tenant Based Rental Assistance), STRMU (Short Term Rent, Mortgage, and Utility assistance) and PHP services to individual with HIV/AIDS.
-Through the provision of these services, clients are assisted in creating a plan for self-sustainment, thus aiding in the prevention of homelessness.
+HOPES use of HOPWA funds consists of Tenant Based Rental Assistance (TBRA), Short-Term Rent, Mortgage and Utility Assistance (STRMU) and Permanent Housing Placing (PHP) services to HIV positive individuals.
+Through the provision of these services, clients are assisted in creating a housing plan for self-sustainment, thus aiding in the prevention of homelessness.

-HOPES is a Federally Qualified Health Center (FQHC) located in Reno, Nevada that provides coordinated medical care and support services to over 10,282 individuals.
-HOPES' service area consists of 15 out of 17 counties in the State of Nevada.
-For 22 years, HOPES has provided medical, pharmaceutical, case management, and supportive services to persons living with HIV/AIDS (PLWHA).
-In recent years HOPES has added behavioral health, psychiatry, medication assisted treatment for opioid and alcohol users, radiology, diabetes prevention, walk-in Sexually Transmitted Infection (STI) walk-in clinic, transportation, medication delivery, a colorectal cancer program, a breast health program, a homeless recuperative care program, financial wellness, medical-legal partnership, Food is Medicine (In partnership with the Food Bank of Northern Nevada), partnership with Washoe County Social Services for a Community Based Case Manager, as well as a syringe services program to its already robust list of services offered.

-In May 2014 HOPES received national Patient Centered Medical Home (PCMH) Level II status recognition.
-In May of 2017 HOPES applied for and received PCMH Level III, the highest standing a health center can receive.
-In June 2017 HOPES participated in a HRSA FQHC site audit, and not only did HOPES receive a perfect score on the audit, but the agency also received three innovation recognitions for its Medical-Legal Partnership and Financial Wellness Programs, as well as for its pharmacy operations.
-Utilizing a healthcare team of medical providers, case managers, behavioral health specialists, pharmacists, and outreach workers, HOPES provides compassionate integrative care to PLWHA in Northern Nevada.
+HOPES is a federally qualified health center (FQHC) located in Reno, Nevada that provides coordinated medical care and support services to over 9,400 individuals.
+HOPES' service area consists of 14 out of the 17 counties located in the state of Nevada.
+Since 1997, HOPES has been the only comprehensive HIV provider in northern Nevada.
+For 21 years, HOPES has provided medical, pharmaceutical, case management, and support services to persons living with HIV/AIDS (PLWHA).
+In recent years, HOPES has added behavioral health, psychiatry, medication assisted treatment for opioid users, radiology, transportation, medication delivery, a colorectal cancer program, a breast health program, a homeless recuperative care program, financial wellness, medical-legal partnership, Food is Medicine (In partnership with Food Bank of Northern Nevada) and a syringe services program to its already robust list of services offered.
+In May 2014, HOPES received national Patient Centered Medical Home (PCMH) Level II status recognition, and in May 2017 applied for and received PCMH Level III, the highest standing a health center can receive.
+In June 2017 HOPES participated in a HRSA FQHC site audit, and not only did HOPES receive a perfect score on the audit, but the agency also received three innovation recognitions for its Medical-Legal Partnership and Financial Wellness programs, as well as for its pharmacy operations.
+Utilizing a healthcare team of medical providers, case managers, behavioral health specialists, pharmacists, and outreach workers, HOPES provides compassionate integrative care to PLWHA in northern Nevada.